-- Data input and output are the packets that use the firewall, VPN, and routing functionality of the modules. - Control input consists of manual control inputs for media eject.
-It also consists of all of the data that is entered into the switch while using the management interfaces. - Status output consists of the status indicators displayed through the LEDs, the status data that is output from the switch while using the management interfaces, and the log file.

-LEDs indicate the physical state of the module, such as power-up (or rebooting), utilization level, activation state (including fan, ports, and power) and status of connected media.
-The log file records the results of self-tests, configuration errors, and monitoring data.

-• A power supply is used to connect the electric power cable.
-Operating power is also provided to a compatible Power Over Ethernet (POE) device when connected.
+Data input and output are the packets that use the firewall, VPN, and routing functionality of the modules.

+- Control input consists of manual control inputs for power and reset through the power and reset switch.
+It also consists of all of the data that is entered into the switch while using the management interfaces. - Status output consists of the status indicators displayed through the LEDs, the status data that is output from the switch while using the management interfaces, and the log file. - LEDs indicate the physical state of the module, such as power-up (or rebooting), utilization level, activation state (including fan, ports, and power).
+The log file records the results of self-tests, configuration errors, and monitoring data. - A power supply is used to connect the electric power cable.
+Operating power is also provided (Aruba 6000 only) to a compatible Power Over Ethernet (POE) device when connected.
 The power is provided through the connected Ethernet cable.